How to fly on American Airlines with Chase Ultimate Rewards points, even though they’re not partners

 Log into the Iberia website before you begin your search.

-Enter your travel information.
-You MUST book a round-trip flight with Iberia Avios points, or the website will tell you there are no seats available.
+You must book a round-trip flight with Iberia Avios points or the website will tell you there are no seats available.

 Again, you’ll see plenty of American Airlines award flights available to book with Iberia Avios points.
 If you find award seats on British Airways, they should also be available on Iberia.